Getting Started with Blazor Accumulation Chart in Blazor Web App

 }

 Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Accumulation Chart component in the default web browser.
+The Blazor Accumulation Chart component will render in your default web browser.

 NOTE